 I’ve asked this woman to come on a live with me to clear up the matter and shes refused to do so.

 This woman has NO RIGHT accusing a innocent man of been a peadophile, people need to be warned about her.

-Beneath this statement is a video of a phone conversation between Tracey and Georgia, in which Tracey claims to know all about the young woman’s life.
+Beneath this statement is a video of a phone conversation between Tracey and G., in which Tracey claims to know all about the young woman’s life.

 Tracey begins shouting: “Do you think I give a shit?
 Do you think I give a shit about…”

 But G. isn’t having any: “You’re ringing ME!”

 Shouting over Tracey (no mean feat), she informs her that she doesn’t want either her or her father interfering in her life.
 Tracey attempts to claim that the father has been victimised, at which point G. begins shouting that her father use to beat her mother, and that he had done time in jail for it.

 It’s not an easy call to listen to.